What civil engineering work is required for the High-Luminosity LHC?

 What is the work schedule?

-Work began in April 2018 and should last four years.
-The underground work (excavation of shafts, caverns and tunnels) will be carried out first and should be completed in 2021.
-The surface buildings will be constructed between 2020 and 2022.
-The surface work will be carried out only on working days.
+Work began in April 2018 and is planned to last five years.
+The underground work (excavation of shafts, caverns and tunnels) will be carried out first and will be completed in early 2022, in time for the re-start of the LHC after its second long shutdown.
+The surface buildings are being constructed between 2020 and 2022.
+The surface work will be carried out only during working days.

 How will the work affect traffic?